 who we are

-Closing the achievement gap.
+Closing the opportunity gap to address the achievement gap.

 The Problem We Want to Solve

 Inequitable access to high-quality academic and enrichment opportunities in the summer substantially contributes to the achievement gap for low-income children.

 We envision a future in which all Bay Area children have summer learning opportunities that help them develop the skills, confidence, and inspiration to reach their potential and make a positive impact in the world around them.

 Horizons at San Francisco Friends School provides a transformational summer learning program that leverages a unique public/private partnership to close the opportunity and achievement gaps for low-income K-8 public school students.

 National research has found an alarming disparity between school age low‐income youth and their more affluent peers when it comes to summer learning.
 Children from low-income families are more likely to experience cumulative “summer learning loss”— falling behind on reading and mathematics skills over summer break as a result of limited access to high-quality summer programs, while kids from higher income families make gains.
 In fact, studies indicate that half of the socioeconomic achievement gap in 9th grade can be attributed to summer learning loss that occurs in elementary school.

 That's why Horizons at SFFS provides a free academic and enrichment summer program for low-income children in San Francisco's Mission District, featuring:

 A full-day academic and enrichment program for six weeks each summer